 Pier Paolo Pandolfi, MD, PhD, is Director of the Cancer Center and Cancer Research Institute at BIDMC.
-He holds appointments in the Departments of Pathology and Medicine at BIDMC and is George C. Reisman Professor of Medicine Harvard Medical School.
+He holds appointments in the Departments of Pathology and Medicine at BIDMC and is Victor J. Aresty Professor of Medicine at Harvard Medical School.

 Pandolfi is noted for his research on the molecular mechanisms and genetics underlying the pathogenesis of leukemias and solid tumors.
 In particular, the Pandolfi laboratory elucidated fusion oncoproteins and genes involved in the chromosomal translocations of acute promyelocytic leukemia (APL).
 These insights led to the development of effective therapies and APL is now considered curable.